MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/create-saas-offer.md

    :::column-end:::
 :::row-end:::

-This guide helps you to create premium and enterprise SaaS offers on top of the existing basic free app.
+You can create premium and enterprise SaaS offers on top of the existing basic free app.

 ## Create the offer in Partner Center